FelixPetriconi/future_proposal/proposal.md

 ## Copyable future

 A common use case in graphs of execution is that the result of an asynchronous calculation is needed as an argument for more than one further asynchronous operation.
 The current design of std::future is limited to one continuous operation, to one `.then()` continuation, because it accepts only an r-value `std::future` as argument.
 So the `std::future` must be moved into the continuation and after that it cannot be used as an argument for an other continuation.

-An other reason for the necessity
+Because of an other reason it is necessary to add the possibilities of splits to the interface of futures.
+Without it would not be symmetrical.

 So it is necessary that futures become copyable and the following example of multiple continuations into different directions would be possible.